xurble/django-feed-reader/docs/modules/overview.rst

 To start reading a feed, simply create a new ``Source`` with the desired ``feed_url``

-``Sources`` have ``Posts`` a which contain the content.
+``Source`` objects have ``Post`` children  which contain the content.

-``Posts`` may have ``Enclosures`` s which is what podcasts use to send their audio.
-The app does not download enclosures, if you want to do that you will need to it in your project using the url provided.
+A ``Post`` may have ``Enclosure`` (or more) which is what podcasts use to send their audio.
+The app does not download enclosures, if you want to do that you will need to do that in your project using the url provided.

 Refreshing feeds
 ----------------

 To conserve resources with large feed lists, the module will adjust how often it polls feeds based on how often they are updated.
 The fastest it will poll a feed is every hour.
 The slowest it will poll is every 24 hours.

 Sources that don't get updated are polled progressively more slowly until the 24 hour limit is reached.
 When a feed changes, its polling frequency increases.

 You will need to decided how and when to run the poller.
 When the poller runs, it checks all feeds that are currently due.
 The ideal frequency to run it is every 5 - 10 minutes.

 Polling with cron
 -----------------